CodeKing95/CodeKing95/README.md

  💻 Software Developer

-• I enjoy Web Development on my first day during programming class, I like about turning ideas into impactful software solutions.
+• The first taste of Web Development I got was on my first day during programming class and I really liked about turning ideas into impactful software solutions.

 • I was able to learn more about Frontend and backend development, built projects and this has given me a strong foundation in full-stack development.